Visas and Work Permits — 10 min

-Asynchronous work refers to the practice of working on a team that does not require all members to be online simultaneously.
-When you work asynchronously, individuals can maximize their productivity without waiting for others to complete tasks.
-The key to asynchronous work is creating processes that allow employees to work autonomously and providing employees with the trust they need to do so.
+Asynchronous (async) work refers to the practice of working on a team that does not require all members to be online simultaneously.
+When teams work asynchronously, individuals can maximize their productivity without waiting for others to complete tasks.
+The key to asynchronous work is creating processes that allow employees to work autonomously, and providing employees with the trust they need to do so.

-An even, swift and nimble pipeline produces exactly the right quantity of output for its requirements, and all its stages are balanced in terms of efficiency and speed, resulting in no waste of time or resources.
-This is inspired in the Toyota Production System 3Ms methodology: more about that here.
+An even, swift, and nimble pipeline produces exactly the right quantity of output for its requirements, and all its stages are balanced in terms of efficiency and speed, resulting in no waste of time or resources.
+This is inspired by the Toyota Production System 3Ms methodology: more about that here.

 Asynchronous work maximizes production by decoupling work from synchronous communication.
 Synchronous work tethers progress to communication, forcing teams to halt progress on projects when one of the team members is unavailable due to different work hours or time off.

 From a results perspective, asynchronous work demonstrates massive benefits compared to synchronous work.
-Companies that embrace async are able to move projects forward much more quickly than their competition.
+Companies that embrace async working can move projects forward much more quickly than their competition.
 In addition, businesses with async workflows tend to have higher employee morale, thanks to the trust and increased communication and documentation practices necessitated by an async approach.

-Typical (synchronous) planning relies on kicking off things in a bulk fashion.
-On its own it’s not a terrible thing to do, however, a system will go as slow as its slowest element.
-In this case any delay will be propagated through the pipeline, as each stage depends entirely on the step that precedes it.
+Typical (synchronous) planning relies on kicking off things in bulk.
+On its own, it’s not a terrible thing to do.
+However, a system will go as slow as its slowest element.
+In this case, any delay will be propagated through the pipeline, as each stage depends entirely on the step that precedes it.

-Async planning relies on breaking tasks in smaller tasks as much as possible and releasing Minimum Viable Changes (MVCs) as frequently as possible.
+Async planning relies on breaking tasks into smaller tasks as much as possible and releasing Minimum Viable Changes (MVCs) as frequently as possible.
 This technique relies on the hypothesis that shipping less but more frequently allows you to measure success and counteract any negative feedback as fast as possible.
-It also allows a more fine-grained control of resource allocation as we’ll be able to perform more tasks in the same amount of time (due to their reduced size).
+It also allows more fine-grained control of resource allocation, as we’ll be able to perform more tasks in the same amount of time (due to their reduced size).

-In this example representation, by separating Tasks A, B and C in (A1, A2, A3, B1, etc.) we achieved three times as many deploys as in the previous example (M1).
-In this example at the end of the 9 hours we may end up with the same amount of features deployed, however, multiplexing our tasks with async task distribution we were able to release subsets of our tasks, thus being able to validate their impact, and rollback or reassess the next steps.
+In this example representation, by separating Tasks A, B, and C in (A1, A2, A3, B1, etc.) we achieved three times as many deploys as in the previous example (M1).
+In this example, at the end of the nine hours, we may end up with the same number of features deployed.
+However, by multiplexing our tasks with async task distribution we were able to release subsets of our tasks, thus being able to validate their impact, and roll back or reassess the next steps.
 We’ve reduced the iteration time to a third of the original planning.